When Machine Unlearning Jeopardizes Privacy: Preliminaries

 \subsection{Machine Learning}

-In this paper, we focus on machine learning classification, the most common machine learning task.
-An ML classifier \model{}{} maps a data sample $x$ to posterior probabilities $y$, where $y$ is a vector of entries indicating the probability of $x$ belonging to a certain class according to the model $\model{}{}$.
-The sum of all values in $y$ is $1$ by definition.
+In this paper, we focus on machine learning classification, the most common ML task.
+An ML classifier \model{}{} maps a data sample $x$ to posterior probabilities \post{}{}, where \post{}{} is a vector of entries indicating the probability of $x$ belonging to a specific class $y$ according to the model $\model{}{}$.
+The sum of all values in \post{}{} is $1$ by definition.
 To construct an ML model, one needs to collect a set of data samples, referred to as the training set \dset{}{}.
-The model is then built through a training process that aims at minimizing a predefined loss function with some optimization algorithms, such as stochastic gradient descent (SGD).
+The model is then built through a training process that aims at minimizing a predefined loss function with some optimization algorithms, such as stochastic gradient descent.